oakmac/standard-clojure-style-js/README.md

 # use the "list" command to see which files standard-clj will format
 standard-clj list src/

+# use the "check" command to see which files are already formatted
+standard-clj check src-clj/ src-cljs/

 ## use the "fix" command to format files on disk
-## NOTE: this will change your files! so please ensure a clean git working tree or branch as needed
+## NOTE: this will change your files! so please ensure a clean git working tree or new branch as needed
 standard-clj fix src/

 ## you can pass a glob pattern for more control over which files are formatted
-standard-clj fix --include "src/**/*.clj"
+standard-clj fix --include "src/**/*.{clj,cljs,cljc}"

 ## standard-clj will look for a .standard-clj.json or .standard-clj.edn file in the directory where
 ## the command is run from (likely the root directory for your project)
-echo '{:include "src/**/*.clj"}' > .standard-clj.edn
+echo '{:include ["src-clj/**/*.clj" "src-cljs/**/*.cljs"]}' > .standard-clj.edn
 standard-clj fix

 ## or pass a config file explicitly using the --config argument